-2016 Compensation Components
+2017 Compensation Components

 The Compensation Committee continues to monitor and evaluate on an ongoing basis the mix of direct cash and equity compensation awarded to the named executive officers, and the extent to which such compensation aligns the interests of the named executive officers with those of AFG's shareholders.
 In connection with this practice, the Compensation Committee annually considers and discusses the structure of the Company's executive compensation program and the relative weighting of various compensation elements.

-For the fiscal year ended December 31, 2016, the principal components of compensation for named executive officers were:
+For 2017, the principal components of compensation for named executive officers were:

-- base salary;

-- annual performance-based cash bonuses;

-- long-term incentive compensation;

-- retirement and deferred compensation benefits; and

-- perquisites and other personal benefits.
+- base salary and annual performance-based cash bonuses; - long-term incentive compensation; - · retirement and deferred compensation benefits; and - · perquisites and other personal benefits.